docarray/docarray/docs/advanced/document-store/milvus.md

 ### Example of `.find` with only a filter

 The following example shows how to use DocArray with Milvus Document Store in order to filter text documents.
 Consider Documents have the tag `price` with a value of `i`.
-We can create these with the following code:
+You can create these with the following code:

 ```python
 from docarray import Document, DocumentArray